pupil-labs/pupil-mobile-app/README.md

 Pupil Mobile is companion app to Pupil Capture and Pupil Service.

 With Pupil Mobile you can connect your Headest via USB-C to a Android Phone and stream video data over the local network.
+It seamlesly integrates with Pupil Capture und Service.

 The app is free and can get downloaded here

-The app seamlesly integrates with Pupil Capture und Service.

 The communication protocal is named [NDSI](https://github.com/pupil-labs/pyndsi/blob/master/NDSI-CommSpecs.md), it is completely open and a referece client for Python exsits [here](https://github.com/pupil-labs/pyndsi).